Overview Orka Cluster 3.2

 orka3 user get-token

-3. If you want to use the Orka Web UI, log in with your authentication token.
+3. To use the Orka Web UI, log in with an authentication token.

 In the Orka3 CLI, obtain a token by running: